ABOUT THE BOOK:

 You are no dummy … so don’t rely on a guidebook written for one.
 The Non-Obvious Guides deliver smart advice for smart people.
 People like you.

 ABOUT THE AUTHORS:

-Rohit Bhargava is the Wall Street Journal best selling author of five business books.
-He spent 15 years leaving brand strategy and marketing for some of the largest companies in the world before leading to start two successful small businesses with his wife, Chhavi.
+Rohit Bhargava is the Wall Street Journal best selling author of six business books.
+He spent 15 years leading brand strategy and marketing for some of the largest companies in the world before leaving to start two successful small businesses with his wife, Chhavi.
 Rohit is invited to speak around the world on marketing strategy and writes a popular marketing blog which has inspired millions of readers to reinvent the way they think about marketing.